LeonLow97-Sandbox/postgresql-bootcamp/stephen_grider/002_PostgreSQL/004-instagram-db-design.md

 - In this example, we are going with solution 2.
 - Go for solution 1 if you are not planning to add any special association to tags in photos and captions.
+- The numbers (x, y) are the coordinates of the tag on the photo.

 <img src="../pics/tags_solution_1.png" />
 <img src="../pics/tags_solution_2.png" />